 3. What is the best time of year to travel?
 Nobody should ever come to the British Isles or Ireland for the weather.
 It is often joked that you can experience all 4 seasons in one day, but there is a bit of truth to this.
 It seldom gets really, really warm and it seldom gets really, really cold.
 You have to expect some rain as the greenest places on earth cannot stay that way without some moisture.
 I prefer spring and fall, but that is because there are less tourists.

 4. What is the fitness level of your tours?
 We do not do walking tours and try to make each tour meet each individuals fitness level.
-Which means that you can be as active as you want or as active as you are able.
-You do need to be able to climb stairs and get easily into and out of the vehicle.
+Which means that you can be as active as you want or as active as you are able as long as you are able to walk 10-15 minutes at a time, able to climb 2 flights of stairs and get easily up into and out of the vehicle as well as access the front, middle and rear seats of the minibus.
 We try to stay in areas with lots of walks nearby for those who would like to be more active.

 6. Why do your tours seem to be more expensive than other tours?
 In comparing tours you need to compare apples to apples and not apples to oranges.
 When comparing prices, you need to compare to other small group tour operators.
 Our tours are generally around 10-12 people and not 40-60 people as with most major tours.
 You have a driver/ guide shared by 9-11 other people rather than shared by 39-59 others.
 We also take advantage of small locally owned accommodations and restaurants.
 These are usually small, family owned businesses and they are not able to give a discount to tour groups like the larger hotels do.
 Our tours generally offer quite a bit more than the larger tours do as well.
 When you count all the add ons that many tours promote, our prices are usually quite comparable to theirs.
 You get what you pay for and we are often told that our tours are very reasonable.